 Slim hopes take different forms.
 A prisoner hopes for parole.
 A football team hopes to win

-This is the untold story of the hidden victims of the war in Afghanistan.
-(R)
+As part of the Big Stories 2014, the story of the hidden victims of the war in Afghanistan (R)

 How men are getting way with murder and violence against women in Papua New Guinea